MicrosoftDocs/sdk-api/sdk-api-src/content/_winmsg/index.md

 ---
 UID: TP:winmsg
 ms.assetid: afb81356-945b-37d0-8a33-e69b5d192770
-ms.author: windowsdriverdev
+ms.author: windowssdkdev
-ms.date: 05/21/18
+ms.date: 05/25/2018
 ms.keywords:
-ms.prod: windows-hardware
+ms.prod: windows
-ms.technology: windows-devices
+ms.technology: windows-sdk
 ms.topic: portal
 ---

-# Winmsg
+# Windows and Messages

-Overview of the Winmsg technology.
+Overview of the Windows and Messages technology.

-The Winmsg technology is not associated with any headers.
+The Windows and Messages technology is not associated with any headers.

+For the programming guide, see [Windows and Messages](/windows/desktop/winmsg).